The Fear of Time is Real to Some

 Aging

-A fear of aging or getting old can worsen into a case of Chronophobia.
+A fear of aging or getting old can worsen into a case of chronophobia.
 They have regrets or apprehensions about how they have spent their time.
 These people question their choices and are unable to find clarity in their present lives.
 Their fears could also be the result of a task left undone or unfulfilled desires.

 Failure